2018 Gorilla Permit Booking in Uganda

 The way to avoid hearing that Permits are sold out is simple.
 For the African it means reverse planning, not beginning with the Serengeti or Masai Mara that can be done anytime, but beginning with the Gorilla Trekking portion of your time in Africa.

 Avoid hearing- the permits are sold out on the dates you gave us.
-Read our suggestions.
+Other Gorilla Trekking Mistakes to Avoid.

 When to apply for a Permit – Book a Gorilla Safari in Uganda?

 It is our suggestion to book a gorilla safari 6 months before the date that you want to trek.
 We suggest 9 months earlier during the peak seasons of June – July – August – December – January – February,